symfony-cmf/symfony-cmf-docs/bundles/block/cache.rst

 ------------

-The installation is split between the SonataCacheBundle, the SymfonyCmfBlockBundle and the SonataBlockBundle:
+The installation is split between the SonataCacheBundle, the CmfBlockBundle and the SonataBlockBundle:

 1. *SonataCacheBundle* - Follow the installation instructions from the `SonataCacheBundle documentation`_.
-2. *SymfonyCmfBlockBundle* - At the end of your routing file, add the following lines:
+2. *CmfBlockBundle* - At the end of your routing file, add the following lines:

    .. configuration-block::